lexdekker/stack/README.md

 The power of React lies within the separation of components and files.
 It's smart to keep the components small and separate within different files and folders.
 This gives a nice overview of the folder structure op your application.

 #### Parents and Childs
 Working with components makes them easy to find, but it can be hard to let them work together.
-Passing a props from a Parent to a Childs component requires a second good look, especially when a render() needs to be updated after a change on the Child component.
+Passing props from a Parent to a Childs component requires a second good look, especially when a render() needs to be updated after a change on the Child component.

 #### Files
 React uses JSX to allow HTML tags inside JavaScript files.
 At first this seems a little weird, but after sometime you will love it.